 Amtrak established the Great American Stations Project in 2006 to educate communities on the benefits of redeveloping train stations, offer tools to community leaders to preserve their stations, and provide the appropriate Amtrak resources.

 Amtrak is America’s Railroad®, the nation’s intercity passenger rail service and its high-speed rail operator.
-More than 31.3 million passengers traveled on Amtrak in FY 2016 on more than 300 daily trains that connect 46 states, the District of Columbia and three Canadian Provinces.
-Enjoy the journey® at Amtrak.com or call 800-USA-RAIL for schedules, fares and more information.
+More than 32.5 million customers traveled on Amtrak in FY 2019 on more than 300 daily trains that connect 46 states, the District of Columbia and three Canadian Provinces.
+Choose the smarter way to travel at Amtrak.com or call 800-USA-RAIL for schedules, fares and more information.